Share

 • The bright-line test is New Zealand’s version of a capital gains tax.

-• National will reduce the bright-line test back to two years from July 1, 2024
+• National has reduced the bright-line test back to 2 years from July 1, 2024

 • If you sell your property quickly (and it has increased in value), you may have to pay tax